Hope beyond death

 It may sound a bit morbid reflecting on death but it happens quite a lot.
 Being in a community that faces the death of daughters and sons regularly through Rett Syndrome I think about it fairly regularly.
 The good news of Christianity says that one day, death itself will be destroyed.
 I was asked to preach in my church from a chapter in the bible that emphasises this hope and why we can trust it.
 If you have 40 minutes to listen I go through the passage and share why it is such good news.
 I don't think I was as clear as I could have been but it comes from the heart.

-The script of the talk is below if you prefer to read.
+Click here for the audio or continue on for the script of the talk if you prefer to read.

 We are at the penultimate point of our series, Church as God intended, going through 1 Corinthians.
 This morning we are going through chapter 15 if you’d like to turn there.
 It is a long chapter and you’ll notice that as we go through it this morning I will skip over some verses.
 I hope you understand that I do think they are valuable but this morning there is a focus that I believe God would have for us.
 On top of that we do need to be out of the screen by 12 and I’m not sure I could promise that if I expanded on all the theological points that Paul makes in this chapter!